RenatevanKempen/Data-Projects/Capstone/README.md

 5. Modeling – trying different models to get the best

 ## Model
 After trying different models, I’ve found the Random Forest model to work best as a predictor for evictions per county.
+This gave the best R^2 score (89,9%).

 ## Key Insights
 The key insights gained by performing this Capstone project about predicting evictions were: